The hits, the posthumous tracks, the interstellar space jams: These are the 20 greatest songs Jimi Hendrix ever recorded

 The Experience’s debut album might have opened up with Foxy Lady’s chart-tooled swagger, but the final straight had a bolder trick up its sleeve, with a title track that signposted the epic studio productions to come.
 Mitchell’s military drum tattoo was the anchor of a freeform sonic tapestry that bent to Hendrix’s will, sweeping up backwards guitars that were more raga than rock, a solo seemingly beamed in from another track, and a woozy call to arms that urged listener to ditch the denizens of their “measly little world”– far better, Jimi suggests, to “hold hands and watch the sunrise from the bottom of the sea”.

 13. 1983...
-(A Merman I Should Turn to Be)
+(A Merman I Should Turn To Be)

 By spring 1968, Electric Ladyland had suffered its first casualty, with Chas Chandler quitting over Hendrix’s obsessive attention to detail and habit of inviting the flotsam of the New York club scene back to the studio.
 With the brakes off, 1983...
 (A Merman I Should Turn To Be) saw Hendrix dive deeper on a 13-minute psychedelic epict hat sprawls between the backwards flute of Traffic’s Chris Wood, seagull squawks created with microphone feedback and amphibious lyrics that spoke of escaping the “fighting nest” and “screaming pain” of dry land.
 It was hard to disagree with Kramer’s assessment that “when Chas left, we were off to the races”.

-12. Foxy Lady
+12. Foxey Lady

-Few recorded sounds in ’67 held more anticipation than the shiver of vibrato and feedback that ignited Foxy Lady.
+Few recorded sounds in ’67 held more anticipation than the shiver of vibrato and feedback that ignited Foxey Lady.
 The song, when it crashed in, caught the guitarist at his hardest, hookiest and most primal, the riff’s shrill payoff demanding attention every few seconds.
 But Hendrix rejected interpretations that the lyric was a brash ode to womanising, and it’s more likely the title referred to his times with on/off girlfriend Lithofayne Pridgon.
 “He used to call every pet we had Foxy,” Pridgon told The Guardian.
 “Or if I put on certain things, he’d say, ‘Wow, you look foxy in that.’”

-11. Castles Made of Sand
+11. Castles Made Of Sand

 Eddie Kramer saw this late addition to Axis: Bold As Love as “Jimi’s imagination run wild”.
 Certainly, that’s true of the production – the burbling backwards guitar still sounds revolutionary – but the lyric is perhaps his most grounded in reality, Hendrix tracking a disintegrating family unit that younger brother Leon claimed was their own: “That is the story of our life, about my mother and father arguing, in the first verse.
 I’m the little Indian boy who before he was ten played war games in the woods: that’s my verse.
 And then the last verse is about our mother.
 Jimi came home and said, ‘This is our family song’.”